HIP-1195: Hiero hooks and an application to allowances

 - We considered adding an

-system contract with APIs available only to executing EVM hooks.
+IHieroExecutionEnvinterface to the0x16dsystem contract with APIs available only to executing EVM hooks.
 While interesting, there was no benefit for the initial use case in this HIP. - We considered using a family of allowance extension points, one for each type of asset exchange.
 (That is,

-method needs to efficiently focus on one aspect of the proposed transfers. - We considered support multiple charging schemes for hooks, such as
+PRE_HBAR_DEBIT,PRE_FUNGIBLE_CREDIT,PRE_NFT_TRANSFER, and so on.)
+Ultimately the singleACCOUNT_ALLOWANCEextension point seemed more approachable, especially as calls can encode any extra context the hook’sallow()method needs to efficiently focus on one aspect of the proposed transfers. - We considered support multiple charging schemes for hooks, such as

-.
+CALLER_PAYSandCALLER_PAYS_ON_FAILURE.
 Ultimately it seemed better to keep the charging scheme simple and let hooks manage any refunds themselves. - We considered not including the

 Open Issues